-Please refer to the NSW Department of Education website under 'Advice for Families' for the latest COVID-19 information, which is updated regularly: https://education.nsw.gov.au/covid-19/advice-for-families
+Please refer to the NSW Department of Education website under 'Advice for Families' for the latest COVID-smart settings for schools: https://education.nsw.gov.au/covid-19/advice-for-families

 If your child requires access to the Sick Bay during class time, to satisfy Duty of Care requirements, a note from the teacher must be provided to office staff at the Sick Bay window.
 If access is required outside of class time, they can report directly to the Sick Bay window.
 Our First Aid Officers will monitor your child and notify you if it is necessary for your child to go home.